cahillsf/devops-associate-notes/cahillsf_notes/notes.md

 #### Dead Letter Queue (DLQ)
 - if a consumer fails to process a message within the timeout, the message goes back to the queue
-- we can set a threshold of how many times a messagee can go back to the queu
+- we can set a threshold of how many times a message can go back to the queuea
 - after the `MaximumReceives` threshold is exceeded, the message goes into a DLQ
 	- useful for debugging
 - DLQ of a FIFO queue must be FIFO (DLQ of a standard queue must be std as well)
-- good to set a max retention policy in the DLQ of 14 days to process te messages before they expire
+- good to set a max retention policy in the DLQ of 14 days to process the messages before they expire

 ##### Redrive to Source
 - feature to help consume messages in the DLQ to understand what is wrong with them